sanjanaapandey/product-api/README.md

 A complete Product Inventory Management System built with Node.js and Express.js.
 This project provides a REST API for product management along with a simple frontend UI for interacting with the API.
-You can view the deployed project here:
+You can view the deployed project here:  product-api-one-wheat.vercel.app
 ---

 ## Features